jalyn/jalyn.co/content/posts/writing-stuff-playlist.md

 featured: false
 ---

-This is a music post, because I’m still [taking life slow](https://jalyn.co/slowing-down/).
 I call this my ‘writing stuff’ playlist, in which I do everything but.

 1. Run – Daughter
 2. Tip of my Tongue – The Civil Wars